Stockholm Resilience Centre: Breaking Boundaries documentary

 In 2021 Netflix released the documentary film Breaking Boundaries: the Science of Our Planet, directed by Jonathan Clay and presented by Sir David Attenborough and Johan Rockström.
 The 75-minute production follows the scientific journey of Rockström and his team's discovery of the nine planetary boundaries.
 Alongside the film's release, a book of the same name was published, with a foreword from Greta Thunberg.

 The Planetary Health Diet

-The Planetary Health Diet is a flexitarian diet developed by the EAT-Lancet Commission as part of a report released in The Lancet on 16 January 2019.
-Stockholm Resilience Centre was the scientific coordinator of the report.
+The Planetary Health Diet is a science-based global reference diet diet developed by the EAT-Lancet Commission to describe a dietary pattern that supports health while reducing pressure on the planetary boundaries.
+It was introduced in a report released in The Lancet on 16 January 2019, for which Stockholm Resilience Centre served as scientific coordinator.

-The aim of the planetary health diet is to create new dietary paradigms to: